fericopasaribu/app-pendataan-barang/README.md

     ```bash
     const url = "http://192.168.255.255:3001"
     ```

-- Run the following command to install dependencies
+- Open your terminal and run the following command to install dependencies
     ```bash
     npm i
     ```

 - Run the following command in the terminal

   Android